Terms and Conditions of Grant Awards

 BrightFocus requires a certified financial report for each year of the Grant.
 BrightFocus will provide forms for submission of the progress reports though its website.

-These forms are currently located at http://www.brightfocus.org/research/currentawardees/main.html.
-If the grant is for a period of time exceeding one year, a 12-month Interim Financial Report showing allocations and expenditures for the first Grant year (April 1 - March 31) must be submitted by June 1 of each year.
+If the grant is for a period of time exceeding one year, a 12-month Interim Financial Report showing allocations and expenditures for the first Grant year (July 1 - June 30) must be submitted by September 1 of each year.
 This report must be signed by the Principal Investigator and a representative of the Grantee Institution and must show that Grant funds were used in accordance with the approved budget.

 Delinquent reports or reports describing unapproved expenditures may result in delays of scheduled award payments or, at the sole discretion of BrightFocus, termination of the Grant.
-A Final Financial Report showing allocations and expenditures for the Grant year (April 1 - March 31) must be submitted by June 1 or two months after expiration of the Grant Agreement, if the grant has been extended.
+A Final Financial Report showing allocations and expenditures for the Grant year (July 1 - June 30) must be submitted by June 1 or two months after expiration of the Grant Agreement, if the grant has been extended.
 This report shall be made in lieu of the Interim Financial Report.
 This report must be signed by the Principal Investigator and a representative of the Grantee Institution and must show that grant funds were used in accordance with the approved budget.
-Unexpensed grant funds in excess of US$1.00 shall be returned to BrightFocus at the time of the Final Financial Report.
+Unexpensed grant funds in excess of US$50.00 shall be returned to BrightFocus at the time of the Final Financial Report.

 BrightFocus shall have the right to decline to review future funding proposals made by any Principal Investigator and the Grantee Institution, if the Principal Investigator fails to submit the appropriate Final Financial Report required of a prior BrightFocus Grant until such reports are submitted to BrightFocus.